magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## Step 9

-We can now get rid of the original source files containing platforms specific predicates, because they have been absorbed in the `predicates.cljc` file:
+We can now get rid of the original source files containing platforms specific predicates, because they have been completely absorbed in the `predicates.cljc` file:

 ```bash